peteroupc/peteroupc.github.io/colorgen.md

 - the red, green, and blue points were chosen to cover the range of colors displayed by typical cathode-ray-tube displays (as in the high-definition standard [**Rec.
 709**](https://en.wikipedia.org/wiki/Rec._709)),
 - the white point was chosen as the D65/2 white point, and
-- the color component transfer function (implemented as `LinearTosRGB` below) was based on the gamma encoding used for cathode-ray-tube monitors.
+- the color component transfer function (implemented as `SRGBFromLinear` below) was based on the gamma encoding used for cathode-ray-tube monitors.

 For background, see the [**sRGB proposal**](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.